Advancing exemplary board leadership - for directors, by directors.

 The NACD New Jersey Chapter provides educational programs for board members,

 prospective board members, and CEOs.
 Our meetings focus on both the practical aspects of board service and the latest developments in leading practices and corporate governance.
 Attendees include directors and senior executives from New Jersey based public and private companies, as well as nonprofit organizations.

-How to get value from your board: objective reality check and good sounding board on strategy, competitive threats, long-term growth, talent and compensation
+How should we be using a board: objective reality check and good sounding board on strategy, competitive threats, long-term growth, talent and compensation?

 Culture is at the root of corporate success and failure alike, yet board members struggle to define it, spot cultural risks and find their role in building a positive culture.
 Join us in a participative exercise that will assist board members in:

 â€¢ Understanding why culture is critical to lasting business success

 â€¢ Ensuring that culture aligns the company values and purpose with strategy, execution and brand

 â€¢ Assessing and monitoring corporate culture

 â€¢ Assisting in building a positive and aligned corporate culture